nburner96/shp_buddy/README.md

 Fill plots, if specified, are place after the last plot in each rep (see tutorial below).

+# Installation
+SHP Buddy can be installed from the plugins repository directly within QGIS.
+The plugins repository can be accessed through selecting the Plugins dropdown > Manage and Install Plugins.
+Search for "SHP Buddy" in the All tab to install.

 # Tutorial
 This example will walk through how to make a shapefile for the following experiment map: